dms-vep/SARS-CoV-2_XBB.1.5_RBD_DMS_SC27/README.md

-# Deep mutational scanning of SARS-CoV-2 XBB.1.5 RBD and mAb escape mapping
+# Deep mutational scanning of SARS-CoV-2 XBB.1.5 RBD and SC27 mAb escape
 Study by Bernadeta Dadonaite and Jesse Bloom.

-This repo contains escape mapping experiments for various mAbs using XBB.1.5 RBD pseudovirus-based DMS libraries.
+This repo contains escape mapping experiments for various SC27 mAb using XBB.1.5 RBD pseudovirus-based DMS libraries.

-For documentation of the analysis, see [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_RBD_DMS_mAbs/](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_RBD_DMS_mAbs/)
+For documentation of the analysis, see [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_RBD_DMS_SC27/](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_RBD_DMS_SC27/)

 ## Organization of this repo